etetoolkit/ete/doc/tutorial/tutorial_ncbitaxonomy.rst

    #                          \-10090|protB, Mus musculus, 10090

-Alternatively, you can also use the :func:`NCBITaxa.annotate` function to annotate a custom tree instance.
+Alternatively, you can also use the :func:`NCBITaxa.annotate_tree` function to annotate a custom tree instance.

 ::